HL7/codex-radiation-therapy/input/pagecontent/index.md

 This script will do two things automatically for you:

-1. Run [SUSHI](http://build.fhir.org/ig/HL7/fhir-shorthand/sushi.html). mCODE is developed in [FHIR Shorthand (FSH)](http://build.fhir.org/ig/HL7/fhir-shorthand/), a domain-specific language (DSL) for defining the content of FHIR IGs.
-SUSHI complies FHS files into the JSON files expected by the IG Publisher.
+1. Run [SUSHI](https://fshschool.org/). mCODE is developed in [FHIR Shorthand (FSH)](http://hl7.org/fhir/uv/shorthand/), a domain-specific language (DSL) for defining the content of FHIR IGs.
+SUSHI complies FSH files into the JSON files expected by the IG Publisher.

 2. Run the IG Publisher.